belal-bh/django-custom-user-phonefield/README.md

 # Django Custom User Model with PhoneNumber Field

-This is a starter django project for Custom User Model with PhoneNumber field.
+This is a starter Django project with Custom User Model including `PhoneNumber` field.